Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Wave Equations

 \subsection{Pump Transmission Line}

-In the case of weak coupling between the pump and signal lines, i.e. $\kappa(x) \ll 1$ and large pump power, the back-action of the signal line on the pump line can be neglected.
+In the case of weak coupling between the pump and signal lines, i.e. $|\kappa(x)|^2 \ll 1$ and the pump is much larger in amplitude than the signal and the idler \footnote{For signals in the $4$ to $8 \text{ GHz}$ band, the Manley-Rowe relations \cite{Manley1956} guarantee that the idler generated during the mode conversion process can be at most $5 \text{ dB}$ larger than the signal, i.e. $G_{\mathrm{s}\rightarrow \mathrm{i}} = f_{\mathrm{i}}/f_{\mathrm{s}} = 1 + f_{\mathrm{s}}/f_{\mathrm{p}} <3$.}, the back-action of the signal line on the pump line can be neglected.
 The pump line hence decouples from the signal line and the Euler-Lagrange equation reads

 which gives